timpeskett/museum/README.md

 ![Juggle](demos/juggle.gif)

-The animation here is surprisingly very smooth.
+The animation here is surprisingly very smooth (the flickering is due to the screengrab).
 It turned out to be quite a fun game and I was happy with myself when I completed it.
 The gravity also looks quite good.

 #Fractals